 Evans, O. (2018).
 Building bridges: Fatih Akin and the cinema of intercultural ialogue.
 In J. Harvey (Ed.), Nationalism in contemporary western European cinema (pp. 145-167).
-London: Palgrave Macmillan.
+London, UK: Palgrave Macmillan.

 Everett, S. S., & Gidley, B. (2018).
 Getting away from the noise: Jewish-Muslim interactions and narratives in E1/Barbès.
 Francosphères, 7(2), 173-196.

 Feldhendler, D. (2007).
 Playback theatre: A method for intercultural dialogue.
 Scenario, 2.

 Figel, J. (2007).
 Culture, intercultural dialogue and the role of religion.
 European View, 6(1), 65-70.

 Flynn, J. (2003).
 Habermas on human rights: Law, morality, and intercultural dialogue.
 Social Theory and Practice, 29(3), 431-457.

 Flynn, J. (2014).
 Reframing the intercultural dialogue on human rights: A philosophical approach.
 New York: Routledge.